Business of Culture

 Program Fee and Application

-We are offering financial support for the Business of Culture studies with the support of Aalto EE's financial partners.
-You can apply via our webstore and provide us with the necessary documents.
+You can apply the funding via our webstore and provide us with the necessary documents.
 Download the details of the application process and instructions and send your application.

 Please note that there are two deadlines for applying the scholarships: May 31, and August 15, 2023.